Residency Requirements for Graduate Programs

 - Nine semester hours in each of the regular semesters and at least 6 hours in the preceding or subsequent summer (for students holding half-time graduate assistantships or students involved for no more than half-time in other work closely related to doctoral study).

 The proposal for doctoral study (degree plan), including the plan for meeting the residency requirements, should be submitted to the Graduate School well in advance of the proposed residency period.

 Department of Curriculum and Instruction

-This department supervises the following degree programs and certificates:
+The Department of Curriculum and Instruction supervises the following degree programs and certificates:

-Department of Eduational Psychology and Leadership
+Department of Educational Psychology and Leadership

 The Department of Educational Psychology and Leadership offers coursework at the undergraduate level in educational psychology and special education.
 The department offers study in the following graduate degree programs and certificates: